tylergross97/pdx_somatic_variant_calling/README.md

 This pipeline is built using [Nextflow](https://www.nextflow.io/), a workflow management software that utilizes [containerization](https://www.ibm.com/think/topics/containerization#:~:text=Containerization%20is%20the%20packaging%20of,runs%20consistently%20on%20any%20infrastructure.) to allow for portable and reproducible bioinformatics pipelines.

 This pipeline is designed to perform [somatic short variant calling](https://www.garvan.org.au/news-resources/science-explained/types-of-variants) (SNPs Indels) from [patient-derived xenograft (PDX) models](https://en.wikipedia.org/wiki/Patient_derived_xenograft).
-Specifically, it was built to handle [whole-exome sequencing (WES)](https://www.illumina.com/techniques/sequencing/dna-sequencing/targeted-resequencing/exome-sequencing.html) data without a matched-normal sample, which is referred to tumor-only variant calling.
+Specifically, it was built to handle data without a matched-normal sample, which is referred to tumor-only variant calling.

 [![pdx_diagram](images/pdx_diagram.png)](https://www.criver.com/products-services/discovery-services/pharmacology-studies/oncology-immuno-oncology-studies/oncology-study-models/patient-derived-xenografts-pdx-models?region=3601)